jsrepojs/docs/src/lib/docs/registry/providers/jsrepo.md

 - 🔄 [semver](https://semver.org/) support
 - 💨 Improved performance

-> jsrepo.com is forever free for public registries

 ## Publishing to jsrepo.com

 To get started with [jsrepo.com](https://jsrepo.com) you will need to sign in using your GitHub account.